USDA FoodKeeper – Cold Storage Guidelines

 Sushi has a rich cultural significance in Japan where it originated.
 It is not just a dish but an art form that represents the harmony of flavors, textures, and colors.
 In Japanese culture, the preparation and presentation of sushi are highly valued, and sushi chefs undergo years of training to master the craft.

-If Sushi Fresh Raw has been left out at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Sushi Fresh Raw has been left out at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Seafood, especially raw fish, is highly perishable and can quickly grow harmful bacteria at room temperature.

 Once opened, Sushi Fresh Raw should be consumed immediately for the best quality and safety.
 Raw seafood like sushi is prone to bacterial contamination, so it's best not to keep it for more than a few hours after opening.